Hierarchical Generation and Design of Tree-Codes for Resource-Efficient Loss-Tolerant Quantum Communications: Modifications to the pilot protocol

 \section{Modifications to the pilot protocol}

+Fig.~\ref{tree_scheme} shows the exact emission ordering of photons in our pilot protocol.
 As we anticipated, there are several modifications that we can make to the pilot protocol.
 These have essentially two purposes: First, to generate a wider class of LTSs, i.e. to go beyond the simplest case of binary tree-graphs; Second, to speed up the generation, i.e., to generate LTSs at a higher rate.
 The first purpose is motivated by the fact that, in general, non binary trees can achieve higher performances in loss correction.
 The second is mostly relevant when the LTS is employed for loss-tolerant quantum communications: indeed, in this case an important figure of merit is the \emph{communication rate}, which is clearly affected in first place by the rate of the LTS generation; for instance, the efficiency of quantum repeater schemes strongly depends on the rate of the local operations at the intermediate repeater stations.